LES BALLETS SUEDOIS

 100 YEARS – A TRIBUTE

-The choreographer Jean-Guillaume Bart and the artist Bea Szenfeld have, together with the Royal Swedish Ballet, created a new work inspired by the seminal ballet La boîte à joujoux (The Toy Box).
-When it was first performed in 1921, the critics hailed the advent of a new art form.
-This was neither ballet nor music – it was better!
-The Royal Swedish Ballet give new life to the toys in the box accompanied by fantastical, playful music by Claude Debussy.
+In cooperation with the choreographer Jean-Guillaume Bart and the artist Bea Szenfeld, the Royal Swedish Ballet have created an entirely new work inspired by the legendary La Boîte à Joujoux.
+When the it was first performed in 1921, critics heralded is a new art form.
+It was neither ballet nor music – it was better!
+The Royal Ballet brings life to the toys in the box and invite the audience to a wonderful world of play to music by Claude Debussy.